expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 > Use `npm install` this time to avoid auto-configuring the `expo-quick-actions` config plugin so we can see the changes to the fingerprint.

+> Let's do a dry run of the fingerprint command first to get it installed: `npx @expo/fingerprint@latest`.
+This will error and that's what we want - it means it installed correctly.

 1. Run `npx @expo/fingerprint@latest ./ > fingerprint.json` to generate your first fingerprint.
 2. Run `npm install expo-quick-actions` to install the module.
 3. Run `npx @expo/fingerprint@latest ./ fingerprint.json` to compare your project with your last fingerprint.
 Did it change?